rvalentini/globear/globear-frontend/README.md

 # Globear-frontend

-A ClojureScript image viewer application based on Mapbox GL JS.
+A ClojureScript image viewer application based on Mapbox GL JS and Reagent.
-This front end
-which is intended as travel-blog/photo album/foodie-guide.
+This application is intended as travel-blog/photo album/foodie-guide, which should make it fun to organize your travel snapshots from all around the world.
 Not sure yet what will come out in the end, but it surely will be 'beartastic' ;)

 ## Usage